 A Constitution Bench has declared that the practice of instantaneous Triple Talaq is unconstitutional.

-On 22nd August 2017, the 5 Judge Bench of the Supreme Court pronounced its decision in the Triple Talaq Case, declaring that the practice was unconstitutional by a 3:2 majority.
+On 22nd August 2017, the 5 Judge Bench of the Supreme Court pronounced its decision in the Triple Talaq Case, declaring that the practise was unconstitutional by a 3:2 majority.

 Shayara Bano was married to Rizwan Ahmed for 15 years.
 In 2016, he divorced her through instantaneous triple talaq (talaq -e biddat).
 She filed a Writ Petition in the Supreme Court asking it to hold three practices – talaq-e-biddat, polygamy, nikah-halala – unconstitutional as they violate Articles 14, 15, 21, 25 of the Constitution.